Supreme Order of Christ: Restriction

-The usage of the order was restricted by Pope Paul VI in his 15 April 1966 Papal Bull Equestres Ordinis to Catholic heads of state to whom it might be given only to commemorate very special occasions at which the pope himself was present.
-It has rarely been awarded since; the last award was made by Pope John Paul II in 1987 to Frà Angelo de Mojana, 77th prince and grand master of the Sovereign Military Order of Malta.
-With the death of King Baudouin of Belgium in 1993 there are no living members of the Order of Christ.
+The usage of the order was restricted by Pope Paul VI in his 15 April 1966 Papal Bull Equestres Ordinis to Catholic heads of state to whom it might be given only to commemorate very special occasions at which the Pope himself was present.
+It has rarely been awarded since; the last award was made by Pope John Paul II on 3 July 1987 to Frà Angelo de Mojana, 77th prince and grand master of the Sovereign Military Order of Malta.
+With the death of King Baudouin of the Belgians on 31 July 1993, there are no living members of the Order of Christ.

 In ecclesiastical heraldry, individuals awarded this order may depict a collar completely encircling the shield on their coat of arms.